aspose-ocr/Aspose.OCR-Documentation/java/developer-guide/recognize-pdf/_index.md

 	// The image path
 	String imagePath = dataDir + "p3.pdf";

-	// Initialize an instance of AsposeOcr
+	// Initialize an instance of AsposeOcrPdf
 	 AsposeOCRPdf api = new AsposeOCRPdf();

         // Set license